vrienstudios/anime-dl/README.md

 # Available parameters:

+Note: Link/Search query should **ALWAYS** be the **LAST** parameter given.

 -S | Search option incase you only know the name of the show.

+-O | Output all of the links to a file; takes file path as parameter

+-pD | Enables progressive download.
+Only works with the -S parameter at the moment.

+example usage: VidStreamIORipper.exe -S -pD "Legend of the Galactic Heroes"

 # Future Version Releases